shieldproject/shield/README.md

 );
 ```

 RETENTION policies govern how long data is kept.
-For now, this is just a simple expiration time, with `name' and `summary' fields for annotation.
+For now, this is just a simple expiration time, with 'name' and 'summary' fields for annotation.

 All backups taken MUST have a retention policy; no backups are kept indefinitely.